-The Queensland Government will contribute $4.4 billion over next 30 years to fund the New Generation Rollingstock (NGR) project which includes:
+The Queensland Government will contribute $4.4 billion over 32 years to fund the New Generation Rollingstock (NGR) project, which includes:

 - design, construction and maintenance of 75 new passenger trains for South East Queensland

-- design, construction and operation of a purpose-built Maintenance Centre at Wulkuraka, west of Ipswich
+- design and construction of a purpose-built Maintenance Centre at Wulkuraka, west of Ipswich

 - procurement of 3 NGR training simulators for train crew.